Skip to main content

 Plan for the update.The permanent standard adoption deadline of December 31, 2026, and the anticipated publication of a final rule sometime in 2026, means organizations should plan for a program update in 2026.
 Organizations on an annual compliance retainer will have that update managed as part of their ongoing program.

-For Organizations That Have Not Yet Built a Program
+What If You Have Not Yet Built a Program?

 If your organization has not yet built a substantive SB-553-compliant program, the approaching permanent standard deadline is additional urgency on top of the existing compliance obligation.